mrevilg/Coding-Questions/Linux.md

 -h : single '-' for letter (which can be concatenated) --help : double '--' for whole word
 -l : 'l' is longform version like 'ls -l'
+'man' : manual for following app
+'locate' : locate any reference to keyword